 Information: process the data into the form 171/95: Systolic pressure 171, Diastolic pressure 95

-Information systems should be specified in the first instance by the outputs that are required of them.
-That is to say, they should be purpose-driven.
-From these output are derived the data input and the various transformations to the data which are needed to arrive at the desired information.
-All too often, though, health information systems have been technology driven, without sufficient thought being given to the business purpose they are intended to fulfil.
-In general, information systems model the business processes of their organisations, and when these change the specification (and therefore the system functions) change also.
+Information systems should be specified in the first instance by their required outputs, i.e. they should be purpose-driven.
+From these outputs are derived the data input and the various transformations to the data which are needed to arrive at the desired information.
+All too often, though, health information systems have been technology driven, without sufficient thought being given to the service purpose they are intended to fulfil.
+In general, information systems model the business processes of their organisations, and when these change, the specification (and therefore the system functions) also change.
 This is a prime reason why large scale health computer systems have been much criticised: systems specified and implemented for one business model are often shoehorned to work under another incompatible structure, and inevitably fail to some extent.
-A classic example in the NHS is the combination of the Resource Management Initiative1 (RMI)and the Internal Market2.
-The RMI was intended to enable hospital management to understand the contributions made to treatment by various parts of the service, to improve costing and planning.
-This formed a part of the Information Management and Technology Strategy, and funds for purchasing such systems were made available.
-However, the Internal Market required Health Authorities and GP Fund Holders to commission work from hospital, and for hospital to contract and bill for work done.
-Funds to support this aspect of the business were not made available, and as a result, many RMI systems were adapted to support the market processes and never accomplished their intended function.
+A classic example in the NHS was ‘NPfIT’ - National Programme for IT in the NHS.

-The process of specifying information systems is multi-layered, involving a range of formalisms and methods that are the province of computer scientists rather the public health people.
-Users such as public health staff need to be able to assure themselves that they understand the outputs they are provided with, and that the systems meet security and confidentiality requirements, but need not concern themselves with the more technical aspects of the process.
+The process of specifying information systems is multi-layered, involving a range of formalisms and methods that are the province of computer scientists rather than public health people.
+Users such as public health staff need understand the outputs they are provided with, and that the systems meet security and confidentiality requirements, but need not concern themselves directly with the more technical aspects of the process.

-For most Public Health work, the information available is collected for other purposes (eg recording acute care) and the data item specifications, together with professional knowledge of how and why the data are collected, are what we mostly have to work from.
-For the main NHS systems the NHS data dictionary sets these out in detail: https://digital.nhs.uk/services/nhs-data-model-and-dictionary-service [accessed 22/08/2018]
+For most Public Health work, the information available is collected for other purposes (e.g. recording acute care) and the data item specifications, together with professional knowledge of how and why the data are collected, are what we mostly have to work from.
+For the main NHS systems the NHS data model and dictionary sets these out in detail: https://digital.nhs.uk/services/nhs-data-model-and-dictionary-service [accessed 22/08/2018]

 It should be borne in mind that though Information Technology (IT) generally refers to the use of computers and telecommunications technology in information systems, manually maintained pencil-and-paper records still constitute information systems.